PerfectlySoft/PerfectDocs/guide/HTTPServer.md

 # HTTPServer

+**NOTE:** The APIs described in this document are to be considered as experimental.
+Aspects may be changed, removed or added before they are finalized.

 Before receiving and handling requests, one must start up one or more HTTP servers.
 Servers are configured and started using functions available in the `HTTPServer` namespace.
 You can start a Perfect HTTP server in one of three possible ways, depending on your need to control the finer aspects of the process.

 1. Using a configuration file.